Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 - `test.py`: Test all the solvers and provide an overview
 - `solvers.py`: Able to manually test the selected solver

+## Handlers
+- `NormalHandler`: ability to remove words that not match the feedback from the word list.
+- `PositionHandler`: additional ability to assign the most frequent letter to the green positions (where the letter is correct)

 ## Solvers
 | Solver | Average Attempts (PositionHandler) | (NormalHandler) | Time Consumption | Description |
 | ------ | ---------------------------------- | --------------- | ---------------- | ----------- |